nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We can relax validation on the phone number field to allow symbols such as `()`, `+`, `-` and `.`.

-### Enhance Find Feature to Allow for Partial and Substring Search
+### Enhance `find` command to allow for partial and substring search

 **Feature Flaw in Current Implementation**

-Currently, the `find` feature requires an exact match or a specific keyword for searching guests or vendors.
+Currently, the `find` command requires an exact match or a specific keyword for searching guests or vendors.
 This limits the flexibility of the search functionality, as users cannot retrieve entries that partially match the search term.

 **Proposed Enhancement**

-Enhance the `find` feature to allow partial and substring searches.
+Enhance the `find` command to allow partial and substring searches.
 With this enhancement, a search query would return all results containing the specified character(s) or substring, regardless of its position in the name or other fields.

+### Enhance `find` command to allow multiple types of prefixes to be used for each `find` command

+**Feature Flaw in Current Implementation**
+Currently, users can only use one type of prefix for each `find` command.
+As such, users are unable to use multiple types of prefixes within the same `find` command.
+For example, `find n/John p/98765432` is an invalid command.

+**Proposed Enhancement**
+Enhance `find` command to allow multiple types of prefixes to be used for each `find` command.
+When multiple types of prefixes are specified, the `find` command returns all guest(s) and vendor(s) that match all the specified fields.
+For example, `find n/John p/98765432` will return all guest(s) and vendor(s) that have the name John and the phone number 98765432

 --------------------------------------------------------------------------------------------------------------------